rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 ####Summary: "Found money"

 We built a universal non-invasive diagnostic for infectious disease by applying NGS to cell-free DNA.
 We mined existing datasets that were generated for a different application.
 Because of this, the results were "found money," un-claimed value that we were able to validate by correlating our results with existing clinical test results.
-We built an application for managing this complex data, which split the data according to a natural hierarchy of questions.
+We built an application for managing this complex data, which split the data according to a natural hierarchy of questions that clinicians and researchers can use to extract insights.